 The main switch/steering lock controls the ignition and lighting systems, and is used to lock the steering.
-The various positions are described below.

 Be sure to use the standard key (black bow) for regular use of the vehicle.
 To minimize the risk of losing the code reregistering key (red bow), keep it in a safe place and only use it for code reregistering.